fuzzzer/http_package_trial_app/README.md

 }]"

-I ve tried to handle this kind of json with commented code in files:
+I ve tried to handle this json with commented code in files:
 '../../models/task.dart';
 '../useful_methods.dart/communicate_with_server.dart';
 '../ui/screens/see_task.dart';